 The country is crossed by a Trans-Mexican volcanic belt from the east and west at the center.

-In Mexico, areas with an elevation up to a thousand meters have a yearly temperature between twenty-four degrees Celsius to twenty-eight degrees Celsius.
-These temperatures remain high throughout the year, give or take a five degrees Celsius difference between the summer and winter temperatures.
+In Mexico, areas with an elevation up to a thousand meters have a yearly temperature between 24°C to 28°C. These temperatures remain high throughout the year, give or take a 5°C difference between the summer and winter temperatures.

 The low-lying areas in Mexico are humid and hot during the summer.
 They have a temperature averaging twenty degrees Celsius to twenty-four degrees Celsius.
 The larger cities in the Valley of Mexico has a year-long average temperature of sixteen to eighteen degrees Celsius.